 From those Saturday night Jager bombs to a humble cup of tea, caffeine can be found in a huge range of commonly consumed beverages (and foods), and it’s no secret that it delivers a sometimes much-needed energy hit.
 Not as common knowledge, however, is the way you could be using this chemical compound to enhance your athletic performance…

 A member of the methylxanthines family, caffeine is derived from a range of nuts, seeds and leaves and acts as an adenosine receptor antagonist throughout the body (i.e. it increases production of adrenaline, pushing your body into that “fight or flight” mode that helped us escape tigers back in the Paleolithic days).

 Over recent years, caffeine has been shown to enhance athletic performance, with the bulk of these benefits thought to be due to its effect on the central nervous system, particularly, the reduced perception of effort and enhanced motor unit recruitment.

 Dose IS Important

 When it comes to caffeine consumption, more doesn’t always equal better.
 Studies have provided varying results when it comes to defining what is an effective dose to improve performance and there is definitely variation amongst individuals.
-As a general guide, low doses of 1-3mg per kilogram of body weight of caffeine has been shown to elicit performance enhancements for events lasting at least 30mins.
+As a general guide, low doses of 1-3mg per kilogram of body weight of caffeine have been shown to elicit performance enhancements for events lasting at least 30mins.
 Interestingly enough, higher doses than this don’t provided any further improvement and in some cases, may even result in poorer performance than lower doses.

 Essentially, athletes should aim to find the lowest possible dose that is effective for them personally and that will minimise their risk of negative side effects such as increased heart rate, tremors and headaches.